“Writing is what stimulates me. I get up at 3.45am and write until lunchtime. I am at my most creative then and there are no distractions.”

 Inspiration for the sequel was close by; during WWII the SOE selected their training posts at estate homes around Arisaig and Lochailort for their secluded locations, harsh terrain and tough weather conditions.

-With the Ardnish trilogy under his belt, Angus has continued with a creative business theme in his Lochaber home area, first by opening the Highland Bookshop and more recently, building the new Highland Cinema in Fort William’s High Street.
+Aside from writing, Angus has continued with a creative business theme in his Lochaber home area, first by opening the Highland Bookshop and more recently, building the new Highland Cinema in Fort William’s High Street.